 Master of Education in Autism

 There has been a rapid increase in the number of young people with autism in the education system in recent years, with the NCSE (2015) reporting a total of 14,000 pupils with autism in the education system.
 The focus of this programme is on developing graduates who are teacher researchers with a deep understanding of the educational needs of pupils with autism.
 The role of evidence-informed practice in the classroom, innovative approaches to collaboration, and whole school approaches to supporting inclusion will be emphasised.
 Learners will also master a range of relevant research methods and complete a level 9 dissertation.

 Graduates of two DCU accredited postgraduate qualifications may be considered to enter the 2nd year of the MEdA.
 These are the Graduate Certificate in the Education of Pupils on the Autism Spectrum (GCEAS) and the Graduate Diploma in Inclusive Education, Learning Support and Special Education (GDILS).
-Selection criteria may apply to all candidates.
+The first intake for second year will be in September 2020.